9 healthy habits that can boost your mood

 Having awareness to how you’re feeling and how well you’re taking care of yourself is the first step.

-Use this distress scale to help you become more aware of how you are doing.
 The scale is 0 to 10, where 0 is that you feel at peace and are completely calm, and 10 is distress that is so unbearable that you cannot function.
-Refer to the scale, as-needed.

 Self-care assessment (free download)